kiranaalyssa/DataProject-BikeSharingAnalysis/README.md

 # ProjectData-BikeSharingAnalysis
+🚴‍♀️ About the Project:
+This project was created as part of completing the Dicoding certification class "Belajar Analisis Data dengan Python."

+🎯 Project Goal:
-🚴‍♀️ About the Project: This project is part of the Dicoding certification "Belajar Analisis Data dengan Python."
-It uses the Bike Sharing Dataset from Kaggle for data wrangling, exploratory data analysis (EDA), and visualization.
-A Streamlit dashboard was also built to present the insights interactively.
+Using the Bike Sharing Dataset from Kaggle, this project explores various data analysis techniques.
+It includes data wrangling (collecting, assessing, and cleaning data), performing exploratory data analysis (EDA) to find valuable insights, and visualizing the data for easier understanding.
+Finally, the project concludes with building a dashboard using Python's Streamlit to present the findings interactively.